Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Discussion

-The online operation (Alg.~\ref{alg}) and SMPC formulation (Problem~\eqref{eq:SNMPC}) mirror the \textit{indirect-feedback} SMPC paradigm~\cite{Hewing2020indirect,hewing2019scenario,muntwiler2022lqg,mark2021data,arcari2023stochastic}: The constraints are imposed on the nominal state $z(k)$, while the measured state $x(k)$ is only used in the cost function.
-However, the technical derivation and analysis of the proposed approach differs significantly.
+The online operation (Alg.~\ref{alg}) and SMPC formulation (Problem~\eqref{eq:SNMPC}) are inspired by the \textit{indirect-feedback} SMPC paradigm~\cite{Hewing2020indirect,hewing2019scenario,muntwiler2022lqg,mark2021data,arcari2023stochastic}: The constraints are imposed on the nominal state $z(k)$, while the measured state $x(k)$ is only used in the cost function.
+This decoupling ensures recursive feasibility, even for arbitrary large noise realizations.
 In~\cite{Hewing2020indirect,hewing2019scenario,muntwiler2022lqg,mark2021data,arcari2023stochastic}, linearity of the dynamics is leveraged to define error dynamics which evolve completely independent of the SMPC, thus facilitating the construction of PRS for the error.
-On the other hand, the presented analysis leverages parametrized PRS that are valid for any causal policy generated by the SMPC and we showed how these PRS can be constructed using stochastic contraction metrics.
-This relaxation of the independence assumption expands the applicability of this paradigm to more general nonlinear stochastic optimal control problems, while still containing the approach~\cite{Hewing2020indirect} as a trivial special case.
+On the other hand, the presented analysis leverages parametrized PRS that are valid for any causal policy generated by the SMPC.
+This relaxation of the independence assumption expands the applicability of this paradigm to general nonlinear stochastic optimal control problems, while still containing the approach~\cite{Hewing2020indirect} as a special case.

-Considering existing \textit{nonlinear} SMPC formulations with closed-loop guarantees: In contrast to~\cite{schluter2020constraint,mcallister2022nonlinear}, the proposed approach does not leverage worst-case bounds on the model mismatch, thus reducing conservatism and ensuring applicability to unbounded stochastic noise.
-Compared to~\cite{wang2021recursive}, the proposed approach avoids computationally expensive sampling-based approximations of the PRS and ensures computational tractability by adopting a receding-horizon formulation with nominal predictions.